bkneis/3DObjectRecognitionPipeline/README.md

-# Face Recognition Pipeline
+# 3D Object Recognition Pipeline

 The application's purpose is to benchmark the performance of several 3D face recognition algorithms.
 It is intended to easily create recognition pipelines consisting of different algorithms for experimental use.

-### TODO

-Extract logic from pipeline for checking the config values and building the void pointer parameters

-Fix global descriptor graph

-add FPDH descriptors

-add form of classification

-add sanity checks for config file reading
+Inspired by Tensor Vision Hypes